stehrn/tradebook/SQL.md

 INSERT INTO trade (book_a, book_b, trader, trade_type, quantity, instrument_id, unit_price, unit_ccy) VALUES
   (5, 6, 'Sammy Bruce', 'B', -10, 8, 540.10, 'USD')
 ```
-(its a sell so we use that trick and make quantity -ve)
+(its a sell from the point of view of 'book a', the risk book, so the quantity is -ve)

 A trade modifies positions in two books, one book goes up by the quantity bought/sold, the other down by the same amount - the net effect across both books should always be zero.
 We'd expect the following increments (decrements) on the `position` table for the trade:
 ```